davidfischer-ch/ansible-role-jenkins/README.md

 This repository hosts the role jenkins and may depend of other roles and plugins of the library.

+## Status

+Not (yet) implemented:

+* Role actions such as configure, local-backup, local-restore, ...

 ## Dependencies

 See [meta](meta/main.yml).